RfidResearchGroup/proxmark3/README.md

 1. Force HomeBrew to pull the latest source from github `brew upgrade --fetch-HEAD iceman1001/proxmark3/proxmark3`

-2. Flash the bootloader
+2. Flash the bootloader & fullimage.elf
   * With your Proxmark3 unplugged from your machine, press and hold the button on your Proxmark 3 as you plug it into a USB port.
-After about 5 seconds let go of the button and run this command
-   `$ sudo proxmark3-flasher /dev/tty.usbmodem881 -b /usr/local/Cellar/proxmark3/HEAD-6a710ef/share/firmware/bootrom.elf`
-  * After the bootloader finishes flashing, unplug your Proxmark3 from your machine

-3. Flash fullimage.elf
-  * Press and hold the button on your Proxmark 3 and keep it held as you plug the Proxmark 3 back into the USB port; continue to hold the button until after this step is complete and the `proxmark3-flasher` command outputs "Have a nice day!"*
+Continue to hold the button until after this step is complete and the `proxmark3-flasher` command outputs "Have a nice day!"*

-`$ sudo proxmark3-flasher /dev/tty.usbmodem881 /usr/local/Cellar/proxmark3/HEAD-6a710ef/share/firmware/fullimage.elf`
+   `$ sudo proxmark3-flasher /dev/tty.usbmodem881 -b /usr/local/Cellar/proxmark3/HEAD-6a710ef/share/firmware/bootrom.elf /usr/local/Cellar/proxmark3/HEAD-6a710ef/share/firmware/fullimage.elf`

+`$ sudo proxmark3-flasher /dev/tty.usbmodem881 `

 4. Enjoy the update